ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/6-InstallGuide/2-Reshade-Installation.md

 - You may now press Home to close the Reshade menu when you are done.
 You have now completed the installation and should have the ability for some better visuals alongside our controller presets!

+## **Uninstall Guide**

+- Rerun the Reshade Executable
+- Select the same path you selected when installing reshade (Capital Punishment/Stock Game/FalloutNV.exe).
+Press next
+- When prompted, select the Uninstall tick bubble.
+Press next
+- Reshade and its components should now be completely uninstalled